b3spectacled/modernbetaforge/README.md

 ## Credits

-Thanks to mrburgerUS, SuperCoder7979, Arenovas, Amb0s, PaulEvs, and comp500.
+Thanks to mrburgerUS, SuperCoder7979, Arenovas, Amb0s, PaulEvs, comp500, and the folks behind RetroMCP.